Graduate School of Public and International Affairs

 Professor Nomi Claire Lazar

 I'm Professor of Politics in the Graduate School of Public and International Affairs at the University of Ottawa.
 I write about crises from a number of angles: emergency powers, constitutions, political legitimacy, rhetoric, temporality, climate emergency, conspiracy theories and apocalyptic and utopian politics.
 My research is supported by grants from the Social Sciences and Humanities Research Council of Canada and the British Academy, where I am co-lead on the Global Convening Program "The Times of a Just Transition".
-In addition to my writing and teaching, I was appointed in 2022 by Justice Paul Rouleau to the Public Order Emergency Commission's Research Council, and serve as an elected member of the University of Ottawa's Governing Board.
+In addition to my writing and teaching, I was appointed in 2022 by Justice Paul Rouleau to the Public Order Emergency Commission's Research Council, and in 2024 by Justice Marie-Josée Hogue to the Foreign Interference in Federal Elections Commission.
+I also served as an elected member of the University of Ottawa's Governing Board from 2021-2024.
 Other civil society activities include advocating for prisoners' rights, and serving as a poll worker for elections.
 I'm also a frequent contributor of commentaries to news outlets and blogs in North America and Asia.

 Books